 - Vascular testing

 Nonsurgical treatments for limb conditions

-Before that time comes, if at all, your treatment plan may include one of or a combination of the below:
+Your nonsurgical treatment plan may include one or a combination of:

 - Activity and lifestyle modifications